Eddy08/mfe-map-service/README.md

 0. Run the Project
 1. Create a Graphql subscription such that any new user/ user's location is visible on the map
-2. If a user is accessing from a new location show last n previous locations for two seconds
+2. If a user is accessing from a new location show last n previous locations for two seconds ( store it in the db )
 3. Get the Locations from a realtime Database like MongodB , where the locations are getting updated and removed in realtime, through the MAP UI which is storing it in the db
 4. Map Service will consists of two programs :
    a. one as a analytics one
    b. second as a storage one
 5. Try to use docker images and k8s for the same and also use microfrontends

 ## Notes:

 #### For Debuggin the Application: